veryfancypants/hs2_blender_export/README.md

 * Changing material properties, e.g. head and torso bump scale, eyebrow location/rotation, fingernail color.
 * A couple of editable settings controlling the skin can be found in the "Custom Properties" section of the armature.

-You will also see an "Add as a new preset" button, which will save the information about the imported character, including the path, hair/eye colors, shape customizations, and some material customizations, into a permanent config file (in Windows, this config will be in C:\Users\<user name>\AppData\Roaming\Blender Foundation\Blender\<version>\scripts\addons\hs2_blender_export-main\assets\hs2blender.json.)
+You will also see an "Add as a new preset" button, which will save the information about the imported character, including the path, hair/eye colors, shape customizations, and some material customizations, into a permanent config file.
 This character could then be reloaded by selecting it in the "presets" drop box and clicking "Load preset character".

 ** TROUBLESHOOTING